gaoyifan/diverge-rs/dev.md

 		* to filter response
 		* not able to prune answers
 			* need more data/experiment on this
-* maybe optimize ipset using a bitmap like the go version
+* optimize ip/domain map with fst

 dropped
 ---